Akmeena4u/DataAnalytics_Excel-SQL-Python/Excel/008_Excel-All-InterviewQueations/01_CommonExcel-InterviewQuestions.md

-## Q: What you know about Excel?
+## Q: What do you know about Excel?
-A: - Excel is a powerful spreadsheet application developed by Microsoft. it widely used for Data organization, Analysis and visualization
+A: - Excel is a powerful spreadsheet application developed by Microsoft. it widely used for Data organization, Analysis and visualization. jj
     - dd
     -dff